richtabor/MerlinWP/README.md

 ### 2. Configure Merlin WP

-The `merlin-config.php` file tells Merlin WP where the class is installed and where your demo content is located.
+The `merlin-config.php` file tells Merlin WP where the class is installed.
 It also let's you modify any of the text strings throughout the wizard.

 ** The important configuration settings: **
 * `directory` — The location in your theme where the `/merlin/` directory is placed
-* `demo_directory` — The directory location of where your demo content is located

 Other settings:
 * `merlin_url` — The admin url where Merlin WP will exist